openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

    **Photo requirements**, and then select **Confirm** in the lower right corner.

-   .. note:: If your ID uses non-Roman characters, you must enter a full
+   .. important:: If your ID uses non-Roman characters, you must edit your edX
-    name for your edX account in this step so that it also uses non-Roman characters to match your ID.
+    account name in this step to use non-Roman characters so that your edX account name exactly matches the name on your ID.
 To do this, select **Edit Your Name** in the list of requirements, and then enter your name in non-Roman characters in the text box.

      .. image:: ../../shared/students/Images/SFD_VerifyID_NonRoman.png
       :width: 500